-The Scottish Science Advisory Council (SSAC) is a body providing independent advice and recommendations on science strategy, policy and priorities to the Scottish Government’s Chief Scientific Adviser for Scotland (CSA).
+The Scottish Science Advisory Council (SSAC) is Scotland’s highest level science advisory body providing independent advice and recommendations on science strategy, policy and priorities to the Scottish Government’s Chief Scientific Adviser for Scotland (CSA).
 It is a broadly-based group, including both practitioners and users of scientific innovation.
 The SSAC advises on a broad range of scientific issues and science-related policies that will contribute to growing the economy and raising quality of life in Scotland.

 Terms of Reference